EDUCATIONAL SUPPORT FACILITIES AND SERVICES

 THE WALTER M. BORTZ III LIBRARY AND FUQUA INTERNATIONAL COMMUNICATIONS CENTER

-Opened in the fall of 2007, the Library, named the Walter M. Bortz III Library in 2009, is an integral resource in the education offered by Hampden- Sydney, with a collection that supports the College's liberal-arts curriculum and a staff ready to assist students and faculty in its use.
+Opened in the fall of 2007, the Library, named the Walter M. Bortz III Library in 2009, provides the library facilities, information resources and student and faculty services required to support the College's liberal-arts curriculum.
 The ability to use an academic library with confidence is one of the distinctive marks of an educated person.
 By means of formal and informal instruction in research methods, students are encouraged to progress from the heavy reliance on textbooks and assigned readings characteristic of the freshman to the independent work of the graduate scholar.

 The Walter M. Bortz III Library provides an open and inviting atmosphere for study and learning.
-The wireless configuration of the building makes it easy for students and faculty to use either laptops or desktops provided on every floor.
+The wireless configuration of the building makes it easy for students and faculty to use laptops, mobile devices or the desktops provided on every floor.
 Group study rooms are available for use and convenient carrels and tables provide quiet space for study.
-Containing more than 250,000 volumes, 280 periodicals, and more than 19,000 e-journals, an extensive media collection, and government documents, the collection is arranged in open stacks on the third floor, with bound periodicals located on the first floor.
-Open 103 hours per week, the Library provides a pleasant environment for work and study whether individually or in groups.
+Containing more than 250,000 volumes, 200 periodicals, and more than 40,000 e-journals, an extensive media collection, and government documents, the book collection is arranged in open stacks on the third floor, with bound periodicals located on the first floor.
+Open 103 hours per week, the Library provides a pleasant environment for individual or group study and research.
 The public services staff provides assistance weekdays and most evenings, and conducts classes on library research methods.
-Through the College's centralized computer network, users can access the Library's on-line catalogue, more than 19,000 full-text journals and newspapers, and a variety of national and international indexes and databases.
-Access is available via computers located in the Library itself, in dormitories, and in academic buildings, and anywhere in the world via the internet.
+Through the College's centralized computer network, users can access the Library's on-line catalogue, more than 40,000 full-text journals and newspapers, and a variety of national and international indexes and databases.
+Access is available from computers located in the Library itself, in dormitories, in academic buildings, and anywhere in the world via the internet.

 JOHN BROOKS FUQUA COMPUTING CENTER